Effective Date: March 3, 2026

 CivAll supports common government procurement methods, including cooperative purchasing agreements, state contract vehicles, and sole-source justifications where applicable.
 CivAll will provide documentation reasonably requested by Customer to support procurement processes.

-CivAll will provide the Platform in accordance with the Service Level Agreement (the “SLA”), which is incorporated into this Agreement by reference.
-The SLA defines CivAll’s commitments regarding Platform availability, scheduled maintenance, service credits, and support services.
-Service credits as described in the SLA are Customer’s sole and exclusive remedy for CivAll’s failure to meet the uptime commitment.
+CivAll will provide the Platform in accordance with the Service Level Agreement available at https://www.civall.com/legal/sla (the "SLA"), which is incorporated into this Agreement by reference.
+The SLA defines CivAll's commitments regarding Platform availability, scheduled maintenance, service credits, and support services.
+Service credits as described in the SLA are Customer's sole and exclusive remedy for CivAll's failure to meet the uptime commitment.

 CivAll and its licensors retain all right, title, and interest in and to the Platform, including all software, technology, algorithms, interfaces, documentation, and any improvements or modifications thereto.
 Nothing in this Agreement transfers any ownership rights in the Platform to Customer.